-In the process of coordinating capacity requests from applicants, during the resolution of conflicts between competing requests for the same capacities, or in potential future situations of congestion14, Eurotunnel will take into account objective criteria for the purpose of transparency, listed below in decreasing order of priority:
+In the process of coordinating capacity requests from applicants, during the resolution of conflicts between competing requests for the same capacities, or in potential future situations of congestion, Eurotunnel will take into account objective criteria for the purpose of transparency, listed below in decreasing order of priority:

-- the complexity of arranging the end-to-end international paths involved, including the overall distance of the rail services and the number of Infrastructure Managers involved in the creation of the path; - the impact on other users of the Channel Fixed Link network and of adjacent networks, and the ability to propose suitable alternative timings over the Channel Fixed Link railway network, in coordination with the Infrastructure Managers of other networks involved; - the requirement for the applicant to produce a frequent service for operational, commercial, economic or social reasons, and the proposed frequency of utilisation of a path by the rail services concerned (eg. service using a path every week vs. service using a path once a month, or on a seasonal basis, or once a year); - all other reasonable constraints and concerns expressed by applicants; - any framework agreements concluded with applicants; - except for particular circumstances with special constraints justified by a Railway Undertaking, light engine circulations will receive lowest priority.
+- the complexity of arranging the end-to-end international paths involved, including the overall distance of the rail services and the number of Infrastructure Managers involved in the creation of the path; (2012/34 art.46.4) - the impact on other users of the Channel Fixed Link network and of adjacent networks, and the ability to propose suitable alternative timings over the Channel Fixed Link railway network, in coordination with the Infrastructure Managers of other networks involved; (2012/34 art.46.4) - the requirement for the applicant to produce a frequent service for operational, commercial, economic or social reasons, and the proposed frequency of utilisation of a path by the rail services concerned (eg. service using a path every week vs. service using a path once a month, or on a seasonal basis, or once a year); (2012/34 art.45.3) - all other reasonable constraints and concerns expressed by applicants; (2012/34 art.45.4) - any framework agreements concluded with applicants; - except for particular circumstances with special constraints justified by a Railway Undertaking, light engine circulations will receive lowest priority.

-14 As provided for by Directive 2012/34/EU art.47.
+&lt;sup>18 As provided for by Directive 2012/34/EU art.47.